milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/transparency/about.md

 Community Guidelines

-Our Community Guidelines form the foundation of our principles around safety and are intended to inform users on how to responsibly use Snapchat.
-We are constantly assessing our guidelines to ensure that we are proactive in keeping Snapchat a safe environment.
+Our Community Guidelines form the foundation of our safety principles and are intended to inform users about responsible use of Snapchat.
+We routinely assess our Guidelines   as just one way of actively working to help keep Snapchat safe.

 In-App Reporting

-While we have safety teams and advanced AI operating 24/7 to keep Snapchat safe, we also rely on our users to report inappropriate behavior.
-To do so, we offer tools both in-app and online to report users and content that violate our policies.
+While safety teams and advanced AI operate 24/7 to help keep Snapchat safe, we also rely on our users to report concerns.
+To do so, we offer tools both in-app and online to report content and individuals that violate our policies.

 Here for You